FritsvanLatum/OCLC_Services/readme.md

 * ncip_templates: TWIG templates for the NCIP library
 * output_examples: several examples of responses of the API's

+Each library (VIAF_Service.php is the only exception) has a keys file with the codes that must be used in the API calls.
+They are not provided in this repository.

 ## Base class OCLC_Service
 This class, defined in OCLC_Service.php contains the knitty gritty of HMAC and token authorization.
 All classes described below are extensions of OCLC_Service.